dasung/dasung/README.md

 👋 **Hi, I’m Dasun!**

-**C++ to → AI** | A C++ Engineer transitioning into AI.
+**C++ → AI** | "C++ Engineer by profession, transitioning into AI by passion."

-I'm deeply interested on SLMs, Edge AI, and Agents, as I want to port C++’s power to AI applications where latency is critical.

 🔍 Currently exploring:
 - Agentic AI for real-world automation (Azure AI ecosystem)
 - The "Electronic Arts" behind game engines & generative creativity
-- Edge-native AI (ONNX, Rust, embedded optimization)
+- Edge AI where C++’s power meets in latency critical applications (ONNX, Rust, embedded optimization)

-🤝 Let’s collaborate!
-I’m willing to contribute to your open-source AI project, research, or performance-critical AI integrations.
-Reach out if you’re building something cool!
+🤝 Deeply passionate about C++ & AI’s intersection.
+Let’s connect for projects or research at the edge of performance and intelligence!

 ## 📊 My Stats